 The mission of the Academic Status Support Program is to provide students with probationary status: advising, strategies for learning/test taking, and mentorship.

-Students will be required to complete the Alpha Center profile to help them develop an understanding and knowledge about themselves.
+Students are encouraged to complete the Alpha Center profile to help them develop an understanding and knowledge about themselves.